odedindi/landpro/README.md

-from the frontend forlder run yarn install if you dont have yarn you can (and totally should) add it globally with npm install --global yarn to run the app using: yarn start
+from the frontend forlder run yarn install if you dont have yarn you can (and totally should) add it globally with:
+* npm install --global yarn

+* to run the app please use: yarn start

+otherwise use:
+* npm install
-otherwise use npm
+* npm start

 ## folder structure and specifications of the diffrent files will be added in the near future.